dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ...then it must check that all members of `anAliasSequence` are values (as opposed to, e.g., type names or module names).
 If that check fails, an error message must result.
-Otherwise, each iteration in whic `loopVariable3` aliases to an lvalue must be compiled with reference semantics, and each iteration where `loopVariable3` aliases to an rvalue must be compiled as if written like this:
+Otherwise, each iteration in which `loopVariable3` aliases to an lvalue must be compiled with reference semantics, and each iteration where `loopVariable3` aliases to an rvalue must be compiled as if written like this: